Yashe2024/Yashe2024/README.md

 Currently, I’m deepening my Power BI skills, exploring Machine Learning innovations, and honing my Project Management expertise to solve complex challenges.
 My passion lies in implementing data-driven solutions and overseeing projects that make a tangible impact on business performance.

 ## 🎓 Educational Background
-Post Graduate Program in Artificial Intelligence & Machine Learning University of Texas at Austin, US (2022-24)
+- **Post Graduate Program in Artificial Intelligence and Machine Learning**
-Focused on advanced AI techniques, such as supervised/unsupervised learning and reinforcement learning, along with cutting-edge generative models like GPT-4 and GANs.
+   *University of Texas at Austin, US*
+  *Completed: 2022-24*
+  This program advanced my knowledge in AI and machine learning, covering practical applications and emerging technologies.
+It has equipped me with skills in both supervised and unsupervised learning, reinforcement learning, and the use of generative AI models.

-Master’s in Automotive Designing and Manufacturing Skyy Rider Institutions (2020-22)
+- **Master’s in Automotive Designing and Manufacturing**
-Gained a creative and technical foundation that expanded my ability to think outside the box in solving technology-driven challenges.
+  *Skyy Rider Institutions*
+  *Graduated: 2020-22*
+  This program provided me with a solid foundation in automotive design and manufacturing, combining creativity with technical skills and sparking my interest in the intersection of technology and data.

-Bachelor of Engineering in Mechanical Engineering Techno India University (2012-16)
+- **Bachelor of Engineering in Mechanical Engineering**
-Developed strong analytical and problem-solving skills, which have been crucial in my transition into data-driven roles.
+  *Techno India University*
+  *Graduated: 2012-16*
+  My undergraduate studies equipped me with robust analytical and problem-solving skills that are critical for data analysis and business intelligence.

 ##  🔍 What Drives Me
 Power BI Mastery: Creating interactive dashboards and crafting data stories that inform business decisions.